 8. Fire Island.
 Ready for a day of adventure on Long Island with kids?
 Take one of the three ferries from the South Shore over to Fire Island!
 This tiny island is actually a barrier in-between Long Island and the Atlantic Ocean.
 Check out the endless beautiful beaches, amazing outdoor restaurants, and charming gift shops.
 Fun fact: With the exception of emergency and service vehicles, there are no cars allowed on Fire Island!
 From biking through town, enjoying the beaches and water activities, decorating sea shells, to hiking in the Sunken Forest, Fire Island is Long Island’s own secret getaway!

 9. Seal Walk, Oakdale.
 A perfect activity to enjoy the cooler winter months!
 Bundle up, get some exercise and fresh air, and see these amazing animals up close in their natural habitats.
 Make sure you make reservations, as spots fill up quickly!

 10. Restaurants.
 Long Island has an abundance of restaurants to choose from, with every type of cuisine imaginable!
 Here are some local favorites: Skipper’s Pub, Northport.
 Located right on Main Street in the village of Northport, this charming “American” style restaurant boasts their famous fish and chips.
 The Library Café, Farmingdale.
 Their burgers are a must-try, as well as their signature martinis!
 Cool Water Grill, Bay Shore.
 Located right near the water, Cool Water has many great options, from burgers to seafood!

-Got other Long Island favorites with kids?
+Got other favorite things to do or see when you’re on Long Island with kids?
 Leave them in the comments!